nojronatron/java-code-challenges/docs/readme-queues.md

 - Dequeue: Remove a node from a Queue.
 Throws an exception if Queue is empty.
 - Front: The first node/next node to dequeue is here.
 - Rear: The last node enqueued.
 Will also be the last node dequeued if no other nodes are enqueued.
-- Peek: Retrieve the *value* of the Front node without dequeuing it.
+- Peek: Retrieve the *value* of the Front node without de-queuing it.
 Throws an exception if Queue is empty.
 - IsEmpty: Property returns true when no Nodes are in the Queue, otherwise returns false.

 ## Properties